-At the time of a faculty member's initial appointment to or Extension, the director notifies the new faculty member of his or her standing regarding the continued appointment system.
-Excepting temporary appointments with limited terms, the faculty appointees are given clear notice of when their appointments will be considered for renewal and, if on the continued appointment-track, when consideration for continued appointment will be given.
+At the time of a faculty member's initial appointment to Extension, the director notifies the new faculty member of his or her standing regarding their continued appointment status.
+Excepting temporary appointments with limited terms, the faculty appointees are given clear notice of when their appointment will be considered for renewal and, if on the continued appointment-track, the length of the probationary period until mandatory consideration for continued appointment.